 Currently, there are no biomarkers to assess or predict treatment efficacy or categorize SUDs into clinical subtypes.
 Thus, it is impossible to design treatments for effective and long-term recovery by classifying SUD patients into categories that have reproducible and predictive validity.

 Long-term use of opioids and other substances alters the integrity of homeostasis, changing the endogenous opioid, endogenous cannabinoid, and almost all receptor systems studied so far in the brain and peripheral immune cells.
 Biomarkers and signatures in patients with SUD can be very different from those observed in patients without SUD.
 These biomarkers or potential predictive markers could serve as objective prognostic indicators to develop SUD.
 In addition, they could act as response predictors to SUD therapeutics in adults, or as diagnostic biomarkers for infants with neonatal abstinence syndrome (NAS).
-The addition of biomarker signatures that span the trajectory of SUD assessment in patients with addiction disorders, and prediction of the potential to develop SUD are also of interest to the program.

-- Drug Discovery and Development for SUDs
+- SUD Drug Discovery and Development

-Pharmacotherapy offers an important means for treating SUD.
+Pharmacotherapy offers an important means of treating SUD.
 Currently, there are five Food and Drug Administration (FDA)-approved pharmacotherapies for the treatment of Opioid Use Disorder (OUD) and mitigation of opioid withdrawal symptoms: methadone, buprenorphine, extended-release naltrexone, naloxone, and lofexidine.
 In addition, varenicline is an approved drug for the treatment of nicotine cessation.
-However, given the diverse nature of SUD, many patients have limited response to available medications and consequently, there is an urgent need for novel treatments.
+However, given the diverse nature of SUD, many patients have limited responses to available medications and, consequently, there is an urgent need for novel treatments.
 It remains of program interest to identify and develop improved pharmacotherapeutics with clear advantages over our current approved pharmacotherapeutics for OUD treatment and for nicotine cessation treatment.
 Additionally, there are no FDA-approved medications for cocaine, methamphetamine, or cannabis use disorders.
-Broadly, novel pharmacotherapeutics are encouraged for the range of unmet medical needs in SUD, for polysubstance use, and for emerging novel treatment modalities and mechanisms of action for SUD treatments.
-Developing and evaluating new, more efficacious medications remains a high priority.
-Candidate medications may include either novel or re-purposed compounds.

 Specific areas of interest include medications that target one or more domains of the addiction cycle, including reward, stress and negative affect, incentive salience, executive function, habituation, and impulsivity/compulsivity.
-Proposed projects may include emerging technologies and platforms for SUD medication development with the focus on products with the potential to minimize drug seeking, compulsive behavior, overdose prevention and reversal.
+Proposed projects may include emerging technologies and platforms for SUD medication development with a focus on products with the potential to minimize drug seeking, compulsive behavior, overdose prevention, and reversal.
 Specific projects may include, but are not limited to:

 - Early therapeutic discovery activities ranging from target identification and validation through lead development;